HarlemSquirrel/HarlemSquirrel.github.io/resume.md

 - Maintain and develop custom code to sync data from a collection of very different systems to our LDAP directory
 - Build comprehensive test suites for existing applications
 - Maintain our custom SimpleSAMLphp IDP implementation
-- Migrated an on-premise Rails app to AWS
+- Migrated an on-premise Rails app to AWS as first app in our organization to move to the cloud
 - Spearheaded my initiative to extract common custom CSS and JavaScript to a separate repository and secure public CDN hosting
 {: .list-plus}